 What are the types of domestic abuse?

-Verbal abuse is a pattern of threats, insults, or controlling behavior.
-It's a form of emotional abuse.
+Emotional abuse is a pattern of threats, insults, or controlling behavior.
+It includes verbal abuse.
 It goes beyond healthy disagreements in a relationship.
 It's a sign of an unhealthy relationship, and it may be against the law.

 Do you feel threatened, intimidated, or controlled?
 Does your partner threaten your children, other family members, or pets?